Dharmeeboy/zero_day/zero_day/0x00-vagrant/README.md

-A new folder in zero_day.
+A readme for vagrant folder